 2 Corinthians 1:3-4 Give praise to the God and Father of our Lord Jesus Christ!
 He is the Father who gives tender love.
 All comfort comes from him.
 4 He comforts us in all our troubles.
 Now we can comfort others when they are in trouble.
 We ourselves receive comfort from God.
 (NIRV)

-- God our father is the source of comfort.
+God, our Father is the source of comfort.
 He is the perfect model of a good parent.
 He does all to make sure that His children are at ease and well.
 Our Father comforts us when we are in trouble.
 He wants us to use that same comfort to bring comfort to others when they need it.
-“God of all comfort”, comfort in this verse in its simplest form means help.
-This type of comfort is more about helping than merely giving relief.
-God helps / comforts us so we can help /comfort others.
-[Read 2 Corinthians 1:3-11; I suggest the (GNT)]

 NOTE: the word comforter comes from the Greek word (use Strong’s number G3875) παράκλητος parakletos (par-ak’-lay-tos) n.
 1. (properly) one called near (to give help); helper 2. an intercessor (one who entreats of behalf of another) 3. a comforter